scala/scala3/docs/_docs/reference/experimental/typeclasses.md

 def f[X: Singleton](x: X) = ...
 ```

-The context bound would be treated specially by the compiler so that no using clause is generated at runtime.
+The context bound is treated specially by the compiler so that no using clause is generated at runtime (this is straightforward, using the erased definitions mechanism).

 _Aside_: This can also lead to a solution how to express precise type variables.
 We can introduce another special type class `Precise` and use it like this: